michael-grunder/shsuggest/README.md

 macOS to copy the command to the clipboard).
 Even when multiple suggestions are shown interactively, only the first suggestion is piped.

-`num_thread` is forwarded to Ollama's `options.num_thread` field, which can be used when targeting models that benefit from a specific thread count.
+`num_thread` is forwarded to Ollama's `options.num_thread` field when that adapter is active, which can be used when targeting models that benefit from a specific thread count.

-`request_timeout` (or the `-t/--timeout` CLI option) controls how long `shsuggest` waits for Ollama to respond before failing the request.
+`request_timeout` (or the `-t/--timeout` CLI option) controls how long `shsuggest` waits for the backend to respond before failing the request.
 Increase it when running slower models or reduce it if you'd like to fail fast.

 Run `shsuggest --show-config` at any time to confirm which settings were parsed from your dotfile.

 To edit the file from the CLI, use `shsuggest --config set <key> <value>`.
-Values are validated before being written—numeric fields reject invalid numbers and the `model` entry is checked against the models registered with your local Ollama instance.
+Values are validated before being written—numeric fields reject invalid numbers and the `model` entry is checked against the models reported by the active source.
 Pass `default`, `none`, or `null` as the value to remove an override and fall back to the built-in defaults.
 Older `key=value` files are still recognized, and the next call to `shsuggest --config set …` will convert them to TOML automatically.